The Impact Of Leftover Festival Waste: How Can We Reduce It?

 Over recent years, the UK festival trend has become one of increasing popularity, with millions attending the annually hosted events.
 The enjoyment unfortunately comes at a price, with many of those attending unaware of the impact leftover festival waste is having on mother nature.

-In 2015, a not-for-profit organisation, named Powerful-Thinking, highlighted just how much our left over waste is impacting the environment.
-Their report ‘The Show Must Go On’, was based on 279 UK summer festivals and estimates of 3.17 million people attending UK music festivals every year creating 23,500 tonnes of waste.
+In 2020, a not-for-profit organisation, named Powerful-Thinking, highlighted just how much our leftover waste is impacting the environment.
+Their report ‘The Show Must Go On’, was based on 279 UK summer festivals and estimates of 3.17 million people attending UK music festivals every year creating 25,800 tonnes of waste annually.
 The report further estimates that over three-quarters of that waste ends up at landfill, highlighting a clear need for action.

 The Positive Impact

-Unfortunately, the festival leading the fight against waste isn’t held in the UK, instead it is held in Norway.
+However, unfortunately, the festival leading the fight against waste isn’t held in the UK, instead, it is held in Norway.
 The Norwegian festival, Oya, is one of the greenest events to attend.
-Food and drink is served in plastic free packaging that is 100% compostable, with drinks all served in reusable cups.
+Food and drink are served in plastic-free packaging that is 100% compostable, with drinks all served in reusable cups.
 Along with serving responsibly, the festival sort all waste in 15 different sections, with over 60% of the waste generated reused in new products.
 Can the UK learn from this great festival?
 With plastic waste now being such a hot topic from the DEFRA Strategy release, it definitely can.

-Many have recognised the need for change when it comes to handling festival waste, with solutions being suggested on how to combat against it.
-Hopefully, some of the below solutions can turn the UK’s most loved festivals into eco-friendly and low waste producing events like Oya.
+Many have recognised the need for change when it comes to handling festival waste management, with solutions being suggested on how to combat it.
+Hopefully, some of the below solutions can turn the UK’s most loved festivals into eco-friendly and low waste-producing events like Oya.

 Now the abandoned tent issue has been brought to light, many are spreading awareness through large campaigns to tackle the issue.
 The campaign #TakeYourTentHome looks to spread this awareness, by communicating that tents aren’t just for festivals and should be reused.